zetxqx/llm-d-kv-cache-manager/docs/architecture.md

 The `kvblock.Index` is an interface with swappable backends.

 * **In-Memory (Default)**: A very fast, thread-safe, two-level LRU cache using `hashicorp/golang-lru`.
 The first level maps a block key to a second-level cache of pods that have the block.
 It prioritizes speed over persistence, which is usually the right trade-off for ephemeral cache data.
+* **Cost-Aware Memory (Optional)**: A memory-efficient implementation using the `hypermodeinc/ristretto` cache library that provides cost-aware eviction based on actual memory usage.
+Unlike the basic in-memory backend, this implementation calculates the memory footprint of each cache entry and uses this information for intelligent eviction decisions.
+This is particularly useful when memory usage patterns vary significantly across different keys.
 * **Redis (Optional)**: A distributed backend that can be shared by multiple indexer replicas.
 It can offer scalability and persistence, but this may be overkill given the short lifetime of most KV-cache blocks.

 #### Tokenization Caching Process